cybergis/CyberGIS-Vis/README.md

 </ul>

 ## Data
-Visualizations created by CyberGIS-Viz are using a small subset of [LTDB](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm).
+Visualizations created by CyberGIS-Vis are using a small subset of [LTDB](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm).
 [LTDB](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm) provides socioeconomic and demographic data with harmonized boundaries from 1970 to 2010 decennially.
 If you need the entire dataset, visit this [website](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm) to download.

 ## Related Resources